The Basics and Benefits of Design Thinking

 The Rhythm of the Loop

-Observe—Immerse yourself in the real world.
+- Design – Keep users at the center of the action while rapidly identifying requirements and prototyping solutions.
 This may happen through interviews, surveys, shadowing, contextual inquiries, or other methods.
 It also happens through divergent thinking in which everyone from every role can record what they’ve noticed.

-Make—Give concrete form to abstract ideas through prototypes.
+- Run – Maintain a reliable solution that users trust, while gathering meaningful observations to make it even better.
+Treat everything as a prototype.
 Begin with low fidelity and increase fidelity as you get feedback from the real world and iterate on the idea.

 Keys of Alignment